 This introductory day to Music Therapy includes a combination of case presentations, presentation of relevant theory, and practical sessions.
 Many audio and visual examples will be shown of actual session material.
 This promotes honest and interesting discussion about the role of the music therapist, and enables participants to explore their feelings about the work.

 The day will be useful for anyone wishing to find out more about music therapy.
 It details how music therapists work in a variety of different settings.
 It will be beneficial to those wishing to satisfy curiosity, and also enable those who may wish to consider training as a music therapist to reflect on their motivations and skills.

 Participants will be expected to engage in small group discussions and there are several practical sessions during the weekend where participants will be encouraged to explore and play a wide range of percussion instruments.
 Comfortable clothing should be worn and participants can bring their own instruments if they wish.

-The workshop will provide an introduction to music therapy, specifically the approach taught on the post graduate MA course at Roehampton University.
-It is very useful for anyone wishing to undertake a career in Music Therapy and for those who would like to find out more about what is actually involved in practice.
+The workshop will provide an introduction to music therapy, specifically the approach taught on the post graduate MA course at the University of Roehampton.
+It is very useful for anyone wishing to undertake a career in music therapy and for those who would like to find out more about what is actually involved in practice.
 A certificate of attendance will be available at the end of the day.

 Relevant Reading Lists will be handed out at the end of each course, but below are four excellent books.